About

 Core Research Questions

-IFP’s theory of change guides the Tracking Study’s approach, hypothesizing that the fellowship opportunity supported participants in developing their roles as social justice leaders.
+IFP’s theory of change guided the Tracking Study’s approach, hypothesizing that the fellowship opportunity supported participants in developing their roles as social justice leaders.
 The acquisition of knowledge and skills through higher education led, in turn, to social change beyond the individual sphere of influence.

-methodology reflect the overall vision of IFP in linking higher education opportunity to social change:
+The research questions in the study’s methodology reflected the overall vision of IFP in linking higher education opportunities to social change:

 Study Surveys